 Previously, Claudia managed the Rwanda and Burundi programs with Interpeace in Nairobi, focusing on mediation, participatory governance, trauma healing, and community dialogue.
 Prior to that, she worked for the Protection Standby Capacity Project (ProCap) at the UN Office for the Coordination of Human Affairs (UN OCHA) and for the Norwegian Refugee Council in Geneva.

-From 2009 to 2012, Claudia was a research associate with GPPi.
-Her key projects included an evaluation of UN OCHA’s regional office in Western and Central Africa, policy development for the European Commission’s Humanitarian Aid and Civil Protection department with the INSPIRE consortium, and an evaluation of the Inter-Agency Standing Committee’s cluster approach.
-She also managed the Emerging Donors in Humanitarian Action project, for which she published a case study on India's approach to humanitarian assistance and a peer-reviewed article in The International Review of the Red Cross.
+From 2009 – 2012, Claudia was a research associate with GPPi.
+She managed the Emerging Donors in Humanitarian Action project, for which she published a case study on India’s approach to humanitarian assistance and a peer-reviewed article in The International Review of the Red Cross.
+Other key projects included an evaluation of UN OCHA’s regional office in Western and Central Africa, policy development for the European Commission’s Humanitarian Aid and Civil Protection department with the INSPIRE consortium, and an evaluation of the Inter-Agency Standing Committee’s cluster approach.

 Claudia holds a master’s degree in international relations from the Graduate Institute of International and Development Studies in Geneva.
-During her studies, she interned with the International Federation of Red Cross and Red Crescent Societies, volunteered with the Geneva Red Cross, and served as the Swiss United Nations youth delegate from 2005 to 2007.
+During her studies, she interned with the International Federation of Red Cross and Red Crescent Societies, volunteered with the Geneva Red Cross, and served as the Swiss United Nations youth delegate.